 How to select an AV contractor

-You have decided to build your new home with all the latest technological advancements and with future proofing in mind
+You have decided to build your new home or boardroom or conference room with all the latest technological advancements and with future proofing in mind

 You choose your design team.
 You are already working with a well known Architect, Interior Designer, Builder, HVAC supplier.
 What about making sure all the lights, music, heating and cooling are being controlled by a single touch?
 Not only for the comfort and luxury, but also to maximize savings, to help save our precious planet by conserving the energy and to help the environment by using green technology.
 Have you selected your Audio Video or Home Automation solutions provider?